 Like with everything, manufacturers and brands ruin everything.
 As soon as the early trials and sales looked promising, canine sun protection became the gold rush.
 Every brand, old or new, became a dog skin specialist releasing the hottest (pun intended) sunblock for dogs.

-So let’s list the best dog sunblockers below.
+So let’s list the best dog sun blockers below.

 1. Epi-Pet Sun Protector Spray

 —Sun Spray for Dogs

 The spray is probably the easiest way to apply sunscreen on your dog’s coat and skin.
 You can spray all over the body and work into the skin/coat using your hands or a brush.
-The Epi-Pet Sun Protector Spray is the only FDA-compliant dog sunscreen which is always a welcomed guarantee.
+The Epi-Pet Sun Protector Spray is the only FDA-compliant dog sunscreen that is always a welcomed guarantee.

 If your dog is a wilful licker, this pet sun spray is veterinarian-developed and should not cause any harm.
 Given the alcohol and water contents and no oils, you should reapply after swimming just to re-enable the sun protection.